Stay protected when having sex

-- Check the expiry date on your package before you use the condom.
+- Check the expiry date on condom packaging before you use the condom.

-- Use condoms that are made of latex, as it is more effective.
+- Use condoms that are made of latex, as it’s more effective.

-- Open the condom packet carefully so that you do not break the condom.
+- Open the condom packet carefully so that you don’t break the condom.
 Don't use your teeth.

 - Get tested for an STI or STD before having sex with your partner for the first time.

 - Avoid having sex when you're receiving treatment for an STI or STD.